7 Proven Ways to Defeat Silo Mentality at the Workplace

 To further reduce silos in business, you can have two or more teams work together on a task that involves giving a joint presentation to senior management.

-6. Set Common Goals
+6. Set common goals

-In order to beat the silo mentality, it is critical to determine the underlying issues that may be causing the ripple effect of silos.
-Often, companies identify several strategic goals and objectives for every department, however, it is imperative to define the single, qualitative focus that is common among all departments as the top priority.
+To beat the silo mentality, it is critical to determine the underlying issues that may be causing the ripple effect of silos.
+Often, companies identify several strategic goals and objectives for every department.

 Read also: Operations Strategy: Definition, Elements, and Advantages

-7. Create Cross-Functional Teams
+7. Create cross-functional teams

 Silo thinking tends to get deeply entrenched in corporate culture.
 You can break the silo mentality by encouraging cross-functionality across departments.